Would you ever start baking a cake without knowing the full list of ingredients? Or without an idea of what the finished

 What’s involved in project scope management?

 We’re not going to lie to you — project scope management isn’t always straightforward.
 In fact, there’s quite a lot involved in the process.
 To loosely quote Shrek, it has layers — just like an onion.

 Not only does it involve making sure that the project is completed on time, within budget, and within the approved scope, but it also requires you to manage scope changes throughout the project.
-Scope in project management happens during the initiation step of the project management life cycle.
+Scope in project management happens during the project planning phase of the project management life cycle.

 Oh, and if that wasn’t enough, you’ll also need to ensure these changes don’t impact project deliverables.